-Approved equivalent proprietary biofiltration systems for meeting PDP standards are typically designed as flow-based BMPs (i.e., a constant treatment capacity with negligible storage volume).
-Proprietary biofiltration is only acceptable if the sizing criteria in this Appendix and the retention performance standard identified in Appendix B.5 are satisfied.
-The applicable sizing method for biofiltration for this type of BMP is to treat 1.5 times the flow based DCV.
+Proprietary biofiltration BMPs are typically designed as a flow-based BMPs (i.e., a constant treatment capacity with negligible storage volume).
+Additionally, proprietary biofiltration is only acceptable if no infiltration is feasible and where site-specific documentation demonstrates that the use of larger footprint biofiltration BMPs would be infeasible or if the proprietary biofiltration BMP is supplemented with a downstream retention BMP that achieves volume reduction equivalent to a non-proprietary BMP sized in accordance with Worksheet B.5-1.
 The applicable sizing method for biofiltration is therefore reduced to: Treat 1.5 times the DCV.

-The following steps should be followed to demonstrate that the system is sized to treat 1.5 times the DCV.
+The following steps should be followed to demonstrate that the system is sized to treat 1.5 times the

 - 1. Calculate the flow rate required to meet the pollutant treatment performance standard without scaling for the 1.5 factor.
-Options include either: - Calculate the runoff flow rate from a 0.2 inch per hour uniform intensity precipitation event (See methodology Appendix B.6.3), or - O Conduct a continuous simulation analysis to compute the size required to capture and treat 80 percent of average annual runoff; for small catchments, 5-minute precipitation data should be used to account for short time of concentration.
+Options include either: - O Calculate the runoff flow rate from a 0.2 inch per hour uniform intensity precipitation event (See methodology Appendix B.6.3), or - O Conduct a continuous simulation analysis to compute the size required to capture and treat 80 percent of average annual runoff; for small catchments, 5-minute precipitation data should be used to account for short time of concentration.
 Nearest rain gage with 5-minute precipitation data is allowed for this analysis. - 2.
 Multiply the flow rate from Step 1 by 1.5 to compute the design flow rate for the biofiltration system. - 3.
 Based on the conditions of certification/verification (discussed above), establish the design capacity, as a flow rate, of a given sized unit. - 4.
 Demonstrates that an appropriate unit size and number of units is provided to provide a flow rate that meets the required flow rate from Step 2. - 5.
 Provide a downstream retention BMP that achieves volume reduction equivalent to a non-proprietary BMP sized in accordance with Worksheet B.5-1.